zforster/zakforster/content/posts/lambda-or-fargate/index.md

 #### ECS Cluster

 - An [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) is a logical grouping of tasks and services that run your application.
 It defines the boundary within which tasks or services are executed.
-For instance, you could run distinct **dev**, **test** and **prod** environments as separate clusters, or run two different workloads such as a web API and a front-end within two different clusters.
+For instance, you could run distinct **dev**, **test** and **prod** environments as separate clusters, or decide to run a web API and a front-end within different clusters.

 #### Task Definition